ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 running.
 If all, or majority, of the applications request the CATS- based services, then the runtime states that need to be created and accordingly maintained would require high granularity.
-In the extreme scenario, this granular requirement could reach the level of per-UE per-APP per-(sub)flow with regard to a service instance.
+In the extreme scenario, this granular requirement could reach the level of per-UE, per-APP, and per-(sub)flow with regard to a service instance.
 Evidently, these fine-granular runtime states can potentially place a heavy burden on network devices if they have to dynamically create and maintain them.
 On the other hand, it is not appropriate either to